pydantic/pydantic/docs/usage/models.md

 Pydantic will prioritize a field's alias over its name when generating the signature, but may use the field name if the alias is not a valid Python identifier.

-If a field's alias and name are _both_ invalid identifiers (which may be possible through exotic use of `create_model`), a `**data` argument will be added.
+If a field's alias and name are _both_ not valid identifiers (which may be possible through exotic use of `create_model`), a `**data` argument will be added.
 In addition, the `**data` argument will always be present in the signature if `model_config['extra'] == 'allow'`.